 For the avoidance of doubt, valid and feasible Bid and Offers are those Bids and Offers which facilitate the delivery of energy within the relevant Settlement Period.
-Under certain exceptional circumstances, it may be necessary to invoke the Maximum Generation Service before all valid and feasible Bids and Offers or Demand Side Balancing Reserve or any available Supplemental Balancing Reserve have been accepted.
+Under certain exceptional circumstances, it may be necessary to invoke the Maximum Generation Service before all valid and feasible Bids and Offers have been accepted.
 These circumstances may include:

-- where the call off of available Offers would lead to an erosion of the system reserve for response below the required level; - (ii) where the acceptance of relevant Offers would lead to the depletion of reactive reserves below the required levels; and - (iii) where no other plant with suitable dynamics is available
+- (i) where the call off of available Offers would lead to an erosion of the system reserve for response below the required level; - (ii) where the acceptance of relevant Offers would lead to the depletion of reactive reserves below the required levels; and - (iii) where no other plant with suitable dynamics is available